 Our Keep caring inquiry made recommendations for how to improve supports for young people when they are preparing to leave care.
 Again, we spoke to young people about their experiences and incorporated their suggestions for how to improve the system.

-The Commission sometimes also talks to children and young people about other big or significant issues.
-In 2020, through the stage 4 lockdown in Victoria, the Commission engaged with children and young people across the state, through a survey and many individual and group interviews over zoom to understand how the pandemic was impacting them.
+During the COVID-19 pandemic, the Commission asked children and young people about the impacts of COVID-19 on their lives.
+We engaged with children and young people across the state, through a survey and many individual and group interviews.
 We worked alongside our Youth Council to design the questions and to co-facilitate consultations.

 We took the information we heard and made some short summaries or snapshots reporting on what we heard: